Gaopeng-Bai/Gradient-Secure/README.md

-# Experiments on CIFAR datasets with Syft model
+# Experiments on CIFAR&MINIST datasets with gradient encryption.

 ## Introduction